 The Winter Olympics in Sochi this year put the spotlight on corruption, cronyism, cost overruns and Russia's record on democracy and gay rights.

-Brazil's experience of hosting this year's World Cup has also proved sobering, with the focus on building soccer stadiums instead of national infrastructure causing street protests and the national team's failure on the pitch leaving a hangover.
+Brazil's experience of hosting this year's World Cup has also proved sobering, with the focus on building football stadiums instead of national infrastructure causing street protests and the national team's failure on the pitch leaving a hangover.